 Pineapple coleslaw is a sweet, tangy slaw that is quick to prepare and brightens up any summer meal!
 We love this served on top of pulled pork sandwiches, but it makes a great side dish as well!
-This recipe was inspired by my sponsored trip on the Caribbean Princess!

 My family and I are currently deep in a love affair with pineapple.